 - What are the socio-economic opportunities and obstacles for integrating conservation measures into forest management?

-The RTG will offer interdisciplinary training, supervision and coaching by experienced researchers.
-Its qualification programme aims at:
+The RTG offers interdisciplinary training, supervision and coaching by experienced researchers in order to:

-Key elements include courses, symposia, lab visits abroad, and conference participation.
+Key elements include courses, symposiums, lab visits abroad, and conference participation.